-IRS audits are seemingly fraught with Mystery.
+IRS audits are fraught with mystery.

 Preparation for the Audit